ocaml/opam/master_changes.md

 ## Env
   * Fix shell detection on Windows when opam is called via Cygwin's /usr/bin/env even though cmd/powershell is used [#5797 @kit-ty-kate]
   * Fix incorrect deduplication of environment variables on update.
 Effect was that FOO += "" would occlude the value of FOO in the environment [#5837 @dra27]
+  * Fix regression from #5356 on the detection of out-of-date environment variables.
+As part of a refactoring, a filter predicate got inverted [#5837 @dra27]

 ## Opamfile